ConSol/sakuli/docs/development/maven-aspects.md

  1. Compiles the sources with the `aspectj-maven-plugin` to weave the source code and the dependencies
  2. Execute all unit tests
  3. Add the built maven artifacts to the local workspace
- 4. Builds the `sakuli-zipped-release-vX.X.X.zip` file locally
- 5  Execute all integration tests (with UI-Tests)
+ 4. Builds the `sakuli-zipped-release-vX.X.X.zip` file locally in the folder `target\install` 5  Execute all integration tests (with UI-Tests)
  6. Deploys the maven artifacts to the local repository